7 Steps to Retire Early and Secure Your Financial Future

 Social security is likely to remain an essential part of your retirement planning, and it is essential to maximize this benefit.

-Another important thing that you should be aware of is if you’re eligible for more than just your own retirement benefits!
+Another important thing you should be aware of is if you’re eligible for more than just your retirement benefits!
 You might also be eligible to claim “spousal” or even “survivor” benefits, if you are married, divorced, or widowed.
 Although, these are based on your records with your spouse, whether they are dead or alive.